JaeWangL/chunk-upload-test/README.md

-# chunk-upload-test
+# Chunk Upload Test
-File chunk upload test with nextjs and spring boot
+This project is for chunk uploading with large files

+Backend: Spring Boot
+Frontend: Next.JS